tart/motop/README.md

 address                     The address of the server

+username                    The username to authenticate to the server

+password                    The password to authenticate to the server

 status                      Paramer to disable status check for the server (default: on)

 replicationInfo             Paramer to show replication info line if exists for the server (default: on)